Updates and New Cases

 Caution: Current L-Tryptophan and 5-HTP Contacts

-Tryptophan is now once again legally sold in many forms.
-NEMSN reports current contacts from people telling us of adverse reactions which they attribute to L-Tryptophan supplements, to 5-HTP supplements (which are chemically similar to L-T), to other L-Tryptophan-containing products, etc. Our Medical Advisory Panel has been monitoring the situation and has asked to be informed if any new cases come along.
-If you know of anyone who has become sick from taking a product containing L-Tryptophan or 5-HTP, tell them to save the product and contact NEMSN.
+L-Tryptophan supplements, after a temporary ban by the FDA, are now once again legally sold in many forms.
+NEMSN reports current contacts from people telling us of adverse reactions which they attribute to L-Tryptophan supplements, to 5-HTP supplements (which are chemically similar to L-Tryptophan), to Melatonin supplements (which also are chemically similar to L-tryptophan) and to other products which contain L-Tryptophan, 5-HTP or Melatonin.
+Our Medical Advisory Panel has been monitoring the situation and has asked to be informed of new cases.
+If you have become sick from taking a product containing L-Tryptophan, 5-HTP or Melatonin, please contact NEMSN.
+Email us at firstname.lastname@example.org or use our website contact form or phone or send a letter by mail.

 EMS from 5-HTP

-The medical journal Reactions Weekly has just published an article describing new EMS cases in France from 2001-2012, attributed to contemporary 5-HTP supplements.
+The medical journal Reactions Weekly published an article describing new EMS cases in France from 2001-2012, attributed to contemporary 5-HTP supplements.
 (5-HTP is also known as L-5-hydroxytryptophane, as this article identifies it.)
 The article, entitled "Eosinophilia-myalgia syndrome induced by L-5 hydroxytryptophane: about 3 cases", is a report from the 8th Congrès de Physiologie de Pharmacologie et de Thèrapeutique in Angers, France, April 2013.
-Read the text at this link:
+Read the text:

 EMS from L-Tryptophan